Faded (Alan Walker song)

+The accompanying music video, directed by Rikkard Häggbom, who also directed Alan's other single hits, has been widely praised for its cinematic storytelling and dystopian imagery.
 Walker debuted a live performance of "Faded" with Solheim and string support on 27 February 2016 at the X Games in Oslo.
 The performance was aired live on Norwegian television.
+The song was put as the ultimate track on Walker's 2018 album Different World after an interlude specific to the track.